CISecurity/ArtifactExpressions/artifacts/independent/independent.mysql_sql57_v1.rst

 to enable those settings to be tested.
 It extends the standard TestType as defined in the oval-definitions-schema and one should refer to the TestType description for more information.
-The object element references a wmi_object and The state element specifies the metadata to check.
+The object element references a wmi_object and the state element specifies the metadata to check.

 Technical Details